jbrzusto/liwixi/README.md

   whose image you wish to distribute as a LIWIXI archive.
 You should be logged into a root shell on this machine.

-- a USB memory stick or other additional storage should be mounted (maybe)
+- a USB memory stick or other additional storage should be mounted for use as both temporary and destination storage for the LIWIXI archive.

 - make sure you have the zip and initramfs-tools packages installed; e.g.:
 ```